shader-slang/spec/declarations.md

         \SynRef{GenericWhereClause}\SynOpt \code{;}
 \end{Syntax}

-An associated type declaration may only appear as a member declaration of an \kw{interface} declaration.
+An associated type declaration may only appear as a member declaration of an `interface` declaration.

 %An associated type declaration introduces a type into the signature of an interface, without specifying the exact concrete type to use.
 %An associated type is an interface requirement, and different implementations of an interface may provide different types that satisfy the same associated type interface requirement: